 The last problem in this show would be the inconsistencies of the 90s.
 HxH has made a name for itself for holding a consistent high level of enjoyment during the course of its run, I think the series did a great job of doing that until the 90s.
 After episode 88, a bunch mediocre episodes come in.
 Although most of them don't come one after the other, they ruin the momentum enough to make any "solid episode stretch" impossible.
 Fortunately, the series gets its consistency back at episode 99 and since then it has been back to its usual self.

 Heads up to people looking for action:

 Although I love the fighting aspect of the series and consider it to be a strong plus, I’ll leave this out there for the sake of subjectivity.
 HxH does not cater to everyone.
 Although fights in the series are well-executed, they are also short (1-10 minutes) and happen less in comparison to other battle anime.
 Moreover, the focus on strategy in battles might be off putting to people who prefer fights with more brawn and less brain.
 If you're expecting an action heavy series like Yu Yu Hakusho then you will be disappointed.
 This is because HxH is a series that relies on its story to reel in viewers.
 Personally, I think this is how fighting in shonen should be done.
 Fighting should be able to entertain and also make you think.
 It shouldn't drag on for too long at the expense of the story without leaving you underwhelmed.

-Hunter x Hunter (2011) is an intelligent battle anime with a fantastic story, charming characters, and fights that involve a lot of strategy.
-Separating it from most of its genre, the series undermines shonen tropes and boasts unpredictable plot progressions that make it truly unique.
+Hunter x Hunter (2011) is an intelligent battle anime with a fantastic story, excellent characters and fights that involve a lot of strategy.
+Separating it from most of its genre, the series subverts shonen tropes and boasts unpredictable plot progressions that make it truly unique.